cwarloe/knowledge-harvest/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: "🚀 Feature request"
-about: Suggest a new feature or enhancement for the project
+about: Suggest a new feature or enhancement for Knowledge Harvest
-title: "[Feature] "
-labels: feature
-assignees: ''
+labels: ["Type: feature", "Priority: P2"]
 ---

-**Description**

-Provide a detailed description of the feature request.

-**Solution**

-Describe the solution you'd like.

-**Additional context**
+### Proposed feature

+Describe the feature you would like to add.
+Explain the user problem it solves and include any relevant context.
+Remember that tacit knowledge often involves personal experiences and hard‑won insights【224308209286044†screenshot】, so think about how this feature could capture or share these nuances.

+### Acceptance criteria

+- [ ] …
+- [ ] …

+### Additional context

-Add any other context or screenshots about the feature request.
+Add any other context, screenshots or references here.